 Lots of whole spices are used here, briefly sauteed with the onions and garlic and then cracked open when we blend the sauce smooth.

 I use the term “korma” here because it’s a thick, creamy sauce without chili.
 But it’s not bland like some kormas are known to be.
 The spices are very present.
+If you want something that is more pure sweet, you could cut the whole spice quantities right down.

 Roasted Vegetable & Chickpea Filling